renepacchaux/huntington-bank-pavilion/README.md

 This could be an opportunity.
 Our team was optimistic.

-I will compress a design process that focuses on seemingly small topics like the weather.
+A design process that focuses on topics like the weather will be compressed into a strategy for streamlining ticket sales.

 #### Process